o-ran-sc/o-du-phy/docs/test_cases.rst

     :depth: 3
     :local:

-This section describes the downlink, uplink and full duplex bit exact test cases that are present as part of the Bronze |br|
+This section describes the downlink, uplink and full duplex bit exact test cases that are present as part of the E Maintenance Release |br|
 release.
 All the test config files, IQ samples and reference Inputs are placed under the FlexRAN/testcase folder.
 These test config files are used for testmac.

 There are 3 kinds of tests: dl, ul, and fd.
-The following test cases are part of the Bronze Release and reside in the github repo mentioned earlier in this document.
+The following test cases are part of the E Maintenance Release and reside in the github repo mentioned earlier in this document.

 Downlink Tx Sub6 Test Cases [mu = 0 (15khz) and 5Mhz]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^